LeaderNess · IFS Inner Work

 Defensive Blocker • Performance

-Core wound: worth is measured by output — rest is threat
+What drives it: worth is measured by output — rest is threat

 “I can never rest.
 There is always more I should be doing — stopping feels wrong.”